 “These are powerful days for self-examination.
 Are we taking care of ourselves?” asks Amber Chamberlain, Senior Business Development Officer & Treatment Advocate for Recovery Centers of America at Maryland Center for Addiction Treatment.
 “Are we willing to provide ourselves with what it takes to live well and be well?
 Sometimes our use of alcohol is a part of coping more than thriving.
 Are we willing to self-responsibly acknowledge this?”

 For those who can not physically or mentally stop drinking, Chamberlain goes on to advise, “Recovery Centers of America is one the few national integrative recovery systems in the US for which in-network insurance benefits can be used for medical detox and rehabilitation services.
 Others rely on out-of-network benefits or are entirely out of pocket, which creates a hardship for families.”

 Furthermore, it is important to note that there are several options for people looking for support if they would like to stop their alcohol consumption to prevent or address alcohol use disorder.

 It’s important to note that sober curious is not an all-or-nothing approach to changing your relationship with alcohol.
 This lifestyle fosters a deeper connection with your motives as you explore the triggers of your drinking.

-One thing is certain, by lowering your binge drinking while your nerves are being challenged during the COVID-19 pandemic, you are increasing your own health outcomes and helping to better protect your family.
+One thing is certain, by lowering your binge drinking while your nerves are being challenged, you are increasing your own health outcomes and helping to better protect your family.
 Remember that your kids learn from your example.
 And a pause on alcohol consumption can actually be surprisingly fun and empowering.